jbshep/conversational-python-legacy/chapters/ch1_basicio_types.md

 ```
 \end{codelisting}

-Python will not execute lines 1 and 2 because they are “commented out.”
+Python will not execute lines 1 and 2 because they are "commented out."
 It will, however, execute line 4.

 Another use for comments is to help us program.
 As human beings, we do not